mikaelvesavuori/minion/README.md

 # Minion: Minimalist CLI wrapper for ChatGPT 👾

-## The easiest and most lightweight way to use ChatGPT on the CLI, for developers.
+## The easiest and most lightweight way for developers to use ChatGPT in a CLI.

 Minion is a simple CLI wrapper that calls OpenAI APIs with prefabbed prompts and your Git diff data.
 It expedites proactive - rather than reactive - code reviews, commit messaging, and test generation.